95ulisse/ftp-diff-deployer/README.md

 # ftp-diff-deployer

-> Incrementally push differences to FTP server.
+> Incrementally push differences to your FTP server.

 `ftp-diff-deployer` is a tiny library written in [CoffeeScript](http://coffeescript.org/) that uploads only the files you've changed to your FTP server.
 Before uploading your files, it compares the actual files with the snapshot of the last upload: this means that the first time it's run, it will upload everything, but the subsequent times it will upload only what you've changed.